javaheriamirhossein/k-tvgraph/README.md

 > install.packages(spectralGraphTopology)
 > devtools::install_github("javaheriamirhossein/k-tvgraph")
 ```
-You can also run `.roxygenize.R` for local use.

 #### Microsoft Windows
 On MS Windows environments, make sure to install the most recent version of ``Rtools``.